xyzianz/plasmium/README.md

  * Open a new tab with a specified URI
  * Switch to a specific tab and bring its window to the front
  * Get a list of all windows currently playing audio
-* There is a rofi modi (a plugin for rofi, you will need to add it to your rofi setup/config yourself) which can open a new tab in your browser using a supplied uri, with rofi completion from the list of top sites
+* There is a rofi modi (a plugin for rofi, you will need to add it to your rofi setup/config yourself) which can open a new tab in your browser using a supplied uri, with rofi completion from the list of top sites, as well as switch active tab in the browser
 * There is a non-working krunner plugin which will be able to switch between tabs in the browser

 Contribute